hackerb9/mkpass/README.md

     cautionary continually departmentalizes intellectualizes

 A more useful dictionary is included in the SCOWL package.
-That file is only the top 10% of English words, which happens to be a little over 2^12 (4096) words long.
+That file contains only the top 10% of English words, which happens to be a little over 2^12 (4096) words long.
 Since we are picking four random words, this increases the amount of entropy by 4 bits.

-    /usr/share/dict/scowl/english-words.10.
+    # Scowl's /usr/share/dict/scowl/english-words.10.
+    books ditto pushing stones